Being Present to Pleasure

-When it comes to feeling distracted or being on auto-pilot - most of us are experts.
-We spend our whole lives multi-tasking.
-Juggling between homes, jobs, relationships and social lives.
+When it comes to feeling distracted or being on auto-pilot, most of us are experts.
+We spend our whole lives juggling homes, jobs, goals, and relationships of all descriptions.
 But while you may be well aware this isn't good for your sleep and stress levels, are you aware of the impact it has on your sexual pleasure?

 The Importance of Being Sexually Present

-Which is why one of the most important steps to experiencing greater sexual pleasure in bed, is simply learning how to focus your mind on what you're feeling, and not on what you're thinking.
-Because when you slow down and allow those physical sensations of pleasure to come to the surface, you can really transform your whole experience of sex.
+Which is why one of the most important steps to experiencing greater sexual pleasure in bed is simply learning to focus on what you feel, and not on what you think.
+When you slow down and allow those physical sensations of pleasure to come to the surface, you can really transform your whole experience of sex.

-Just picking one of these, and focusing your mind on the experience of that sensation, will give you a quick and easy way of dropping away from your racing thoughts - and back into the sensations of sex.
+Lover co-founder and clinical psychologist Dr. Britney Blair likes to suggest the temperature, texture, and pressure (TTP) method.
+Whenever you get distracted during sex, pick one of TTP and focus on your experience of that sensation.
+It’s a quick and easy way to drop away from your racing thoughts and back into the sensations of sex.

 Of course, practice makes perfect.
 Try it out during solo sex and notice not only the sensations in your body, but how your overall experience shifts towards pleasure.
 When you’re more used to it, try it out during partnered sex, too.
 You might be surprised at how different sex and connection feel when you’re more present for them.